 - Location – This includes home prices, rental rates, job opportunities, new construction, and a host of other factors related to healthy living.

 - Local economic outlook – Population trends, median household incomes, home affordability, existing home sales, unemployment rate, and other economic factors tell a story.

 - Vacancies – Vacancy rates compared to the number of listings are a clue to rising or falling markets.

 - Competitiveness – How many rental units are targeting the population?
-If it’s oversaturated, the market potential for newcomers will below.
+If it’s oversaturated, the market potential for newcomers will be below.